solarretrace/palette-rs/rampeditor_gui_tutorial.md

 use std::sync::mpsc;
 ```

-The `extern crate conrod` line should let our program use conrod's functionality, and the `#[macro_use]` attribute will let us use the `widget_ids!` macro that we'll use later.
+The `extern crate conrod` line should let our program use conrod's functionality, and the `#[macro_use]` attribute will let us use the `widget_ids!` macro later on.
 The `find_folder` crate is being used to locate an assets directory for the UI font.

 The `piston_window` crate defines a basic window configuration.
 This looks to be part of the configurable backend that piston advertises.
 The [Piston] crate itself seems to only provide an interface, while crates like `piston_window` provide implementations.